internetarchive/fatcat/guide/src/goals.md

-# Goals and Related Projects

-## Goals and Ecosystem Niche
+## Project Goals and Ecosystem Niche

-For the Internet Archive use case, fatcat has two primary use cases:
+The Internet Archive has two primary use cases for fatcat:

-- Track the "completeness" of our holdings against all known published works.
-  In particular, allow us to monitor and prioritize further collection work.
+- Tracking the "completeness" of our holdings against all known published works.
+In particular, allow us to monitor progress, identify gaps, and prioritize further collection work.
 - Be a public-facing catalog and access mechanism for our open access holdings.

 In the larger ecosystem, fatcat could also provide:

 - A work-level (as opposed to title-level) archival dashboard: what fraction of all published works are preserved in archives?
-KBART, CLOCKSS, Portico, and other preservations don't provide granular metadata
+[KBART](), [CLOCKSS](), [Portico](), and other preservations don't provide granular metadata
 - A collaborative, independent, non-commercial, fully-open, field-agnostic, "completeness"-oriented catalog of scholarly metadata
 - Unified (centralized) foundation for discovery and access across repositories